Research Compliance

 Institutional Biosafety Committee

-The Institutional Biosafety Committee is responsible for approval of all ILRI research (by ILRI principal investigators or research staff or a system component with a signed Memorandum of Understanding with ILRI) that involves the use of biological agents.
+The Institutional Biosafety Committee (IBC) is responsible for approval of all ILRI research (by ILRI principal investigators or research staff or a system component with a signed Memorandum of Understanding with ILRI) that involves the use of biological agents.

 Projects using non-pathogenic biological agents or those categorized as Biosafety Level 1 only need to notify the committee.
 The biosafety program team reviews applications and gives feedback to applicants within five working days and notifies the committee.